What protective adults need to know

 Face the problem

-When the abuse is known, adults must face the problem honestly, protect the child at all costs and place responsibility appropriately with the abuser.
+When the abuse is known, adults must face the problem honestly, protect the child at all costs and place responsibility appropriately with the person who committed the abuse.

 Do what is necessary to protect the child from further harm.
 Put into place a family safety plan.